Layers

 Path layer icon

-Path layers are used to add vector shapes to your animation.
-Each path layer can contain exactly one shape.
+Path layers are used to editable vector shapes to your animation, e.g. using vector brushes or the path tool.
+Each path layer can contain exactly one shape with one or more subpaths.

 Text Layer#